MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 6. Type **Phone number order** as the **Order Name**.

-7. Fill out the description as **Number for Megan Bowen during the Calling Plan trial**.
+7. Fill out the description as **Number for Lynne Robbins during the Calling Plan trial**.

 8. In the dropdown menu of **Country or region**, select **United States**.